Fiddle Leaf Fig

 A sign your fiddle leaf fig is not getting enough light is yellow leaves, brown spot and leaf drop.
 Low light problems are easily resolved by changing the position of your plant to somewhere that better suits its light requirements.

-Fiddle leaf figs will perform best when in an area which maintains a temperature of 50 to 95°F (10 to 35˚C).
+Fiddle Leaf Figs will grow best when in an area which maintains a temperature of 60 to 95°F (15 to 35˚C).
 Being kept outside of this temperate range for prolonged periods of time can lead to poor plant health.
+If the temperatures drop below 50ºF (10ºC), it can develop brown spots.
+During the cooler months, you should move your Fiddle Leaf Fig to a warmer spot in your home.

-You can expect your fiddle leaf fig to require water once a week in its growing period when the top inch of soil is dry.
-When watering your fiddle leaf fig be sure to water thoroughly until water is draining into the saucer.
-Aside from solely relying on the watering frequency to tell when your plant is thirsty, a tell tale sign that your fiddle leaf fig needs water is when the leaves are starting to look floppy.
+You can expect your Fiddle Leaf Fig to require water once a week during the growing period.
+Before watering, you should check the top few inch of soil to feel if it is dry.
+If the soil is dry, it’s time to give your plant a drink.
+When watering your Fiddle Leaf Fig, be sure to water thoroughly until water is draining into the saucer.
+Aside from solely relying on the watering frequency to tell when your plant is thirsty, a tell tale sign that your Fiddle Leaf Fig needs water is when the leaves are starting to look floppy.

-Fiddle leaf figs require a well aerated, fast draining soil.
+Fiddle Leaf Figs require a well aerated, fast draining soil.
 They prefer a relatively dry soil that keeps the roots moist but not wet.
-Poor soil can cause fungus and bacterial problems in your plants root system as well as cause problems with root aeration.
+You can use orchid bark, perlite, peat and charcoal mixed together to create drainage and aeration.
+Poor soil can cause fungus and bacterial problems in your plants root system, as well as cause problems with root aeration.
+Air flow is important as it allows the plants roots to breath.
+Not having enough oxygen to the roots can cause them to start rotting.

-Re potting is an excellent time to check the health of your fiddle leafs roots, which are otherwise unseen.
+Re-potting is an excellent time to check the health of your Fiddle Leaf Figs roots, which are otherwise unseen.
 Make sure to go over and visually check for bacteria or fungal growth.
 If you notice signs of infection such as root rot, take the appropriate steps for treatment & prevention immediately.
 For more information on root rot check out our identification and treatment article.

 Diseases & Pests